ramsricharan/The-Fireworks/README.md

 # The-Fireworks
-**My First trail of the p5.js framework.
-Built a basic physics engine to give particles effects.**
+**My First trail with the p5.js framework.
+Created a fireworks effect using p5 2D shapes and p5.Sound library .**

 ## Project Setup